Investment Visas For Hong Kong

 5. payment to the EURO COMMERCE LLC bank account

 The company name should not be the same as those already in the company register and can be:

 – Only the Chinese name

-* For practical reason, we don’t suggest using only Chinese name.
-The English name is useful for daily use, including a banking transaction.
+* For practical reasons, we don’t suggest using only Chinese names.
+The English name is useful for daily use, including banking transactions.

 – English plus Chinese name

-* In daily use, quoting only English name is enough.
+* In daily use, quoting only English names is enough.

 A name that is similar to or identical to an existing company.
 A name that constitutes a criminal offence or is otherwise contrary to the public interest.
 A name that implies royal or government patronage.

 The building society, Chamber of Commerce, co-operative, imperial, Kaifeng, mass transit, municipal, royal, savings, tourist association, trust, trustee, underground railway, bank, insurance, assurance, reinsurance, fund management, asset management and investment fund.
-Name of the company must end with Limited or Ltd.
+The name of the company must end with Limited or Ltd.